dchandak99/BERT-Sentiment/README.md

 | weighted avg |      0.91 |   0.91 |     0.91 |   25000 |

 Accuracy achieved: **91 %**

+- After optimization experiments BertModel does better with an accuracy of **93 %**

 ### Optimization:
 I will optimize the hyperparameters later to get as close to the sota as possible.